 A warrant request can only be made after the date of possession has passed.

-Where orders are made for immediate possession a warrant can be requested once the Tribunal orders are served on the tenant/co-tenant/resident.
+For immediate possession, a warrant can be requested once the Tribunal orders are served on the tenant/co-tenant/resident.

 NCAT will email the warrant to the Office of the Sheriff and notify the parties.

-If you request a warrant after the 30 day time limit, the case will be listed for hearing for NCAT to determine whether the warrant should be issued or if the parties have entered into a new tenancy agreement.
+If you request a warrant after the 30 day time limit, the case is listed for hearing at NCAT to determine whether the warrant should be issued or if the parties have entered into a new tenancy agreement.